-[] Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 [No Fee Required]
+FORM 10-K [X] Annual Report Pursuant to Section 13 or 15 (d) of the

+Securities Exchange Act of 1934
-For the transition period from to

-Commission file number 1-19254

-Lifetime Hoan Corporation (Exact name of registrant as specified in its charter)

-Delaware 11-2682486 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.)

-One Merrick Avenue, Westbury, New York 11590 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (516) 683-6000

-Securities registered pursuant to Section 12(b) of the Act: None

-Securities registered pursuant to Section (g) of the Act:

-Common Stock, par value \$.01 per share (Title of Class)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter periods that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K [].

-The aggregate market value of 6,361,000 shares of the voting stock held by non-affiliates of the registrant 28, 1998 tors, execu of February was approximately as \$64,803,000.
-Directors, executive officers, and trusts controlled by said individuals are considered affiliates for the purpose of this calculation, and should not necessarily be considered affiliates for any other purpose.
+[No Fee Required] For the fiscal year ended December 31, 1997 or [ ] Transition Report Pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 [No Fee Required] For the transition period from to Commission file number 1-19254 Lifetime Hoan Corporation (Exact name of registrant as specified in its charter) 11-2682486 Delaware (State or other jurisdiction of incorporation or (I.R.S.
+Employer Identification No.) organization) One Merrick Avenue, Westbury, New York 11590 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (516) 683-6000 Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section (g) of the Act: Common Stock, par value \$.01 per share (Title of Class) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter periods that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K [ ].
+The aggregate market value of 6,361,000 shares of the voting stock held by non-affiliates of the registrant as of February 28, 1998 was approximately \$64,803,000.
+Directors, executive officers, and trusts controlled by said individuals are considered trusts controlled by said individuals are considered affiliates for the purpose of this calculation, and should not necessarily be considered affiliates for any other purpose.